 We have written extensively on how a business can earn online reviews on sites like Google, Yelp, and Facebook.
 For many, it’s as simple as asking for feedback (verbally or virtually).
 Today, many businesses are turning to online reputation management tools to help them collect and manage reviews on a number of online reviews sites.
 The benefits of following this trend are endless:

 - No more awkward asks (let the tool ask for you via text or email)

 - Higher conversion rates (more convenient for the customer)

 - See when a new review goes online (positive or negative)

 - Track trends in your reviews to help drive customer experience

 In conclusion, it’s important that small businesses and marketing professionals alike, understand that buying reviews of any kind, can be detrimental.
 Instead of buying a Google review or soliciting a Yelp review, use an online reputation management platform that can help you more efficiently (and compliantly) collect quality reviews that can help drive your business higher in local search and brand trust.

-Request a demo to see how Podium’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms.
+Watch a quick 1-minute demo to see how Podium’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms.
 This will, in turn, improve local SEO and ultimately boost revenues.